retooth2/xenharmlib/doc/quickstart.rst

     gsharp1 = n_edo31.note('G#', 1)
     gsharp1.interval(gsharp1)

-Notes in UpDownNotation do **not** define addition, multiplication and scalar multiplication, because the result is not well defined in notation systems that have enharmonic ambiguity.
+Notes in UpDownNotation do **not** define addition, subtraction and scalar multiplication, because the result is not well defined in notation systems that have enharmonic ambiguity.
 (Other notations without this problem might implement them).
 Notes can be transposed